Susan Smyth, Ph.D., FSME

-She leads the GM R&D efforts for flexible automation and robotics (e.g., GM-NASA Robonaut initiative) with a focus on vehicle manufacturing applications.
+- Flexible automation and robotics (e.g., GM-NASA Robonaut initiative) with a focus on vehicle manufacturing applications

-She has aggressively grown GM’s global collaboration footprint in the US, Europe, Israel, Korea, and China.
-These collaborations have yielded internal and external recognitions.
-Susan’s teams have garnered an unprecedented number of internal GM Corporate innovation Awards and external recognition such as the 2009 and 2010 Korean President’s Award for Technology; the 2009 Award for Outstanding Regional partnership by the Federal Laboratory consortium for Technology transfer and the 2010 NASA group achievement award.
+She has aggressively grown GM’s global collaboration footprint in the United States, Canada, Europe, Israel, Korea and China.
+Susan’s teams have garnered an unprecedented number of internal GM Corporate Innovation Awards and external recognitions such as the 2009 and 2010 Korean President’s Award for Technology; the 2009 Award for Outstanding Regional partnership by the Federal Laboratory consortium for Technology transfer and the 2010 NASA group achievement award.

-She holds a Bachelor of Science degree in Physics, Masters of Science in Optoelectronics and Information Technology, and a PhD in Physics, from the Queen’s University of Belfast, Northern Ireland.
+She has a Bachelor of Science degree in physics, a Masters of Science degree in optoelectronics and information technology, and a doctorate in physics from the Queen’s University of Belfast, Northern Ireland.

 The International Trade Administration, U.S. Department of Commerce, manages this global trade site to provide access to ITA information on promoting trade and investment, strengthening the competitiveness of U.S. industry, and ensuring fair trade and compliance with trade laws and agreements.
 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.
 This site contains PDF documents.
 A PDF reader is available from Adobe Systems Incorporated.